 Then visitors arrive!
 Lights are left on day and night.
-Showers may be used until they run cold.
-Teenagers may leave the TV on all day whilst they use the computer to play video games for hours on – and left on all night.
+Showers are used until they run cold.
+Teenagers may leave the TV on all day whilst they use the computer to play video games – and left on all night.
 This is a hard one to resolve when living with solar unless there’s a stand-by generator.
-We partially solved at our Broome (north-west Australia) property by furnishing a cabin some 400 metres from the main house.
+We partially solved at our Broome (north-west Australia) property by furnishing a cabin away from the main house.
 It had its own bore-fed solar hot water system.
 Bore water was also used for toilet flushing.

-Visitors still wasted bore water but as we used a mere 0.2% of our yearly allocation, and that unused 99.8% flowed into the Indian ocean 300 metres away, their 15 minute showers were no longer an issue.
+Visitors still wasted bore water but as we used 0.2% of our yearly allocation, and that unused flowed into the Indian ocean 300 metres away, their long showers were no longer an issue.

 The cabin had a 60 litre Waeco chest fridge powered by the property’s 18 kW/day solar system.
 A three-burner LP gas top sufficed for basic cooking.
-Lighting was not an issue as the two 15 watt compact fluorescent globes gave ample light and drew little power.
+Lighting was not an issue.
+The two 15 watt compact fluorescent globes gave ample light and drew little power.

-If they live in the main house major problems concerning living with solar may arise with long-term caretakers not accustomed to doing so.
-Energy usage typically soars and battery banks wrecked by being routinely flattened overnight.
-The only solutions are to have a hugely oversized system – or an automatically starting diesel engined charging system.
+Major problems may arise with long-term caretakers not accustomed to solar.
+Energy usage typically soars so battery banks are wrecked by being routinely flattened..
+The only solutions are a hugely oversized system.
+Or an automatically starting diesel engined charging system.
 One then has to accept the fuel bill.
 Or have no caretakers.